 Of Algerian origin, Dr. Abbas Aroua is a medical physicist.
-He is a professor at the Lausanne Faculty of Medicine in Switzerland, where he has been living for more than 20 years, combining scientific expertise, engagement in public health and a rich citizen engagement.
-A strong advocate for human rights, peace and dialogue among cultures, Dr. Aroua is engaged in several non-profit initiatives: he leads the Hoggar Institute, a research institute publishing works related to human rights, Algerian politics and history, he has co-founded Rachad organization, which opposes the Algerian government with nonviolent resistance, and the Alkarama Foundation for Human Rights.
-He has written many articles and books on conflict resolution and human development, teaches at the Basel World Peace Academy, and heads the “Arab world” department of the transcend.org network.
+He is adjunct professor at the Lausanne Faculty of Medicine in Switzerland, where he has been living for more than 30 years, combining scientific expertise, engagement in public health and a rich citizen engagement.
+A strong advocate for human rights, peace and dialogue among cultures, Dr. Aroua is engaged in several non-profit initiatives.
+He has written many articles and books on public health and human development.

-In 2002, he founded the Cordoba Foundation of Geneva (www.cordoue.ch) aiming at promoting the exchange between cultures and civilizations in the spirit of Cordoba; and fostering research and debate about peace, issues in the world.
-Cordoba is actively involved in research, training and intervention in the fields of conflict prevention and conflict transformation.
+In 2002, he founded the "Fondation Cordoue de Genève" (FCG), now the Cordoba Peace Institute - Geneva (CPI), aiming at promoting the exchange between cultures and civilizations in the spirit of Cordoba; and fostering research and debate about peace, issues in the world.
+CPI is actively involved in research, training and intervention in the fields of conflict prevention and conflict transformation.
 It focuses on the Arab world and Islam in Europe.

 Lakhdar Ghettas holds a PhD degree in International History form the London School of Economics and Political Science, LSE, University of London.
 He holds an MA degree in American History, 2005, from the School of American Studies, University of East Anglia, UK.
 His MA dissertation: U.S. Options with the Prospect of a Nuclear Iran, won the Board of Examiners’ MA Dissertation Prize in 2005.